R0C0d6/Secure-two-tier-web-app-using-Elastic-Beanstalk/README.md

  Manageability ( BeanstalkUI, scaling)
  Repeatability (infrastructure as small, scriptable steps)

-Elastic Beanstalk is great for beginners and for quick prototyping, but you can, and should, configure it properly to follow secure best practices: Frontend in public subnets, private instances behind it, NAT for outbound package downloads, and tightly scoped security groups that only allow the traffic you actually need.
+Elastic Beanstalk is great for quick prototyping, but you can, and should, configure it properly to follow secure best practices: Frontend in public subnets, private instances behind it, NAT for outbound package downloads, and tightly scoped security groups that only allow the traffic you actually need.

 ---